 Ball Tips

-The Ball Tips market increased last week, and has continued to climb this week through three days of trading.
-Analysts believe the market will continue to stay elevated, due to tighter supplies.
+The Ball Tips market increased last week.
+This week, the market has been mixed, with Choice grade increasing while Select grade has been flat through three days of trading.
+Analysts believe the market will stay elevated due to overall tighter supplies.

 Flap Meat

-The Flap Meat market pushed higher last week.
-This week, the market has been mixed, with Choice grade decreasing through three days of trading.
-Analysts expect the market to rise in the short term.
+The Flap Meat market increased last week, and has continued to climb this week through three days of trading.
+Analysts expect the market to continue to increase into summer.

 Flank Steak

-The Flank Steak market increased last week, and has continued to climb this week through three days of trading, due to reported tighter supplies.
-Analysts expect the market to be steady during the rest of February.
+The Flank Steak market increased last week, and has continued to increase this week through three days of trading.
+Analysts expect the market to be steady to up going into summer.

 Skirt Steak

-The Outside Skirts market increased last week, and has continued to increase this week through three days of trading.
+The Outside Skirts market increased last week, and has continued moving up this week through three days of trading.
 Analysts expect the market to continue rising into spring.